Russian village's graves may tie Kremlin to fighting in Ukraine

 Shlosberg and Semyonov said they had to leave the cemetery after a short while when a cemetery worker approached them and said they must go or “there will be trouble.”

-Russia’s defense ministry did not respond to emailed questions about how Kichatkin and Osipov died.
+Russia’s defence ministry did not respond to emailed questions about how Kichatkin and Osipov died.

 A Kremlin spokesman, Dmitry Peskov, said the relevant authorities would look into reports about the burials.
 “But at the same time this needs painstaking checking before any conclusions can be drawn,” he told reporters.